huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ###Setting Up Your Directive
 This will be the start of many differences you see between the Angular 1 and 2.
-In this section we aren't going to add any special logic, we will be focusing strickly on setting up the directive files only.
+In this section we aren't going to add any special logic, we will be focusing strictly on setting up the directive files only.
 <br/>

 In **Angular 1** we create a directive by creating a `.directive` function.